deepjs/deepjs/DOCS/ocm.md

 So, when you do ```var a = manager();```, deepjs will look first in manager itself after current modes.
-If there is no current mode setted in manager, but there is a 'groups' property, deepjs will look in current deep.context.modes after the 'group(s)' modes, and apply it if any.
+If there is no current mode setted in manager, but there is a 'sensibleTo' property, deepjs will look in current deep.context.modes after the 'group(s)' modes, and apply it if any.
 Finally, if there is no deep.context.modes that could be find with 'group(s)', it will look in deep.Modes namespace after it, and apply it if any.

 If deepjs finds nothing : it will warn and return an empty object.